dfhoughton/gullah/README.md

 # Acknowledgements

 I would like to thank my family and co-workers for tolerating me saying "Gullah" much more often than any of them expected.

+# Dedication

+I dedicate this gem to my son Jude, a.k.a [TurkeyMcMac](https://github.com/TurkeyMcMac).
+He was a better programmer than I will ever be and was only getting better.
+More importantly, he was a kind, funny, thoughtful person.
+I miss him every day.
+I love you, Jude.